aio-experimentation-room/aio-experimentation-room.github.io/docs/pcb.md

 ![](./images/pick-and-place.jpg)

+!!!
+Note

     Unless you have very good eyes it's better to avoid too small components in the PCB design, like SMD 0402.
 Some BGA components with tiny pads might also be challenging to assemble with this machine.

 Once all components are placed, check again the result with the [binocular magnifier](tools.md#binocular-magnifier).
 Things to check are correct